go-kratos/go-kratos.dev/src/content/docs/blades/tutorials/01-session.md

 ```

 #### Reading State in Prompts: Direct Template Variable References
-When you write Go templates ({{.draft}} / {{.suggestions}}) in WithInstruction, Blades injects the current Session's State into the template context, allowing you to use them directly like this:
+When you write Go templates ({{.draft}} / {{.suggestions}}) in WithInstruction, Blades injects the current Session's State into the template context, allowing you to use it directly like this:
 ```go
 **Draft**
 {{.draft}}